elektrofon/patchOS/README.md

 patchOS is controlled via a simple web interface.
 It's best to use your phone for this.
-Open your web bowser and navigate to `http://patchos.local`.
+Open your web bowser and navigate to `http://patchos.local`

+### Special note for Android user

+Android doesen't support mDNS in the browser.
+You will therefore not be able to connect to `http://patchos.local`.

+Thankfully there is an easy fix by installing a network discovery app.
+A good suggestion is [BonjourBrowser](https://play.google.com/store/apps/details?id=de.wellenvogel.bonjourbrowser)

+Install the app and it will find `patchOS control panel` for you.

 ## Notes